DomiCarr/OCR_P09_LITRevu/README.md

-# ♟️ ChessCenter
+# 📚 LITRevu

-**ChessCenter** is a Python application designed to manage chess tournaments, including player registration, tournament creation, match results, and rankings.
+**LITRevu** is a Django application designed to manage literary reviews.
+Users can request critiques for books or articles, post their own reviews, and follow other users to see their activity in a personalized feed.

 ---